varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Cookies
 -------

-Varnish will, in the default configuration, not cache a object coming from the backend with a Set-Cookie header present.
+Varnish will, in the default configuration, not cache an object coming from the backend with a 'Set-Cookie' header present.
 Also, if the client sends a Cookie header, Varnish will bypass the cache and go directly to the backend.